sagastya/ETL-Project/README.md

 # ETL - Extract, Transform, Load

-## Georgia Schools by Zipcode for Home Buyers
+## Georgia Schools and Home Prices by Zipcode for Home Buyers